hackathonBnF/RIM/gallica/readme.md

 # Gallica

-This script query the Gallica database and fetch partition.
+This script query the Gallica database and fetch scores.
 The files are stored by default in the directory ``files/``.

 ## Install